gmetais/grunt-yellowlabtools/README.md

         'ignore globalVariables'
       ]
     }
-  },
+  }
 });
 ```

-These two rules will never complain again.
+These two ignored rules will never complain again.
 Please note that ignoring rules will have no effect on the global score.

 #### Define a threshold for a single rule